The Ultimate Local SEO Dictionary for 2023

 Featured Snippet: A featured snippet is a piece of information that answers different queries and appears at the top of Google search results.
 Featured snippets have increased the rise of the “no-click search” because they give users the answer they’re searching for, without having to click through to a website for more information.

 Google Ads: Google’s online advertising program used to create online ads is Google Ads (previously Google Adwords).
 These online ads target people who are searching for your product or service.
-Ads can be purchased and appear in the Search Engine Results Pages (SERPs) or on apps like Google Maps.
+Ads can be purchased and appear on Search Engine Results Pages (SERPs) or apps like Google Maps.